A topic from the subject of Environmental Chemistry in Chemistry.

 Key Concepts

-• Redox reactions: Chemical reactions involving the transfer of electrons, which influence the solubility and mobility of elements in soil and groundwater.
+• Redox reactions (oxidation-reduction): Chemical reactions involving the transfer of electrons.
+These reactions control the solubility and mobility of many elements in soil and groundwater.
+For example, the redox potential affects the transformation of nutrients like nitrogen and the fate of contaminants like heavy metals.

 Role of Soil Chemistry in Groundwater Quality

-* Natural processes like microbial activity, weathering, and organic matter decomposition can alter soil chemistry and impact groundwater quality.
+Natural processes such as microbial activity, weathering, and organic matter decomposition can significantly alter soil chemistry and consequently impact groundwater quality.

 Factors Affecting Groundwater Chemistry